Queen and Prince Charles Contribute to Flood Relief Appeal

 Queensland, Australia’s second largest state, currently has approximately 75% of its area (an area larger than the size of France and Germany combined) underwater following terrential rains which began in December 2010.
 More severe rain on January 6th, 2011 was a ‘build-up’ to what would come on January 10th – a two-meter high wall of water rushing through the town of Toowoomba, destroying everything in its path and described as an ‘inland tsunami’.
 Two days later, Ipswich was hit, before the water rushed towards Queensland’s capital, Brisbane.
 16 people have been confirmed dead, with 20 people still missing (a number revised down from 53 last night).
 The Queensland government has estimated that it will cost $AUD5 billion to rebuild Queensland.
 The Premier’s Flood Relief Appeal has raised$AUD54.6 million as of 10:20am, January 14th (local time).Filed under British Royals

-Tagged Australia, Donations, Elizabeth II, Natural Disaster, The Prince of Wales.
+Tagged Australia, Donations, Elizabeth II of the United Kingdom, Natural Disaster, The Prince of Wales.